Leverage Social Media Information to Advance Your Social CRM Efforts

 I am describing a prominent four-step Social CRM framework:

-Step #1: Monitor Social Media Communities to Glean ‘Social Insight
+Step #1: Monitor Digital Customer Communities to Glean ‘Social Insight

 There are currently over 200 monitoring tools that listen to over 150 million Social Media Websites/communities.
 Social Media monitoring tools are ‘digital crawlers’ that listen to designated Social Media communities.
 These tools listen for criteria such as key words, tone, sentiment, volume, demographics, etc. Organizations like Marriott will use these tools to know who and what is being commented about themselves on Social Media communities.